programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

 This is a complete overview of the command line parameters (run `fylr backup -h`):

 ```
-Usage: fylr backup
+Usage: fylr backup [flags]

 Backup ez5 or FYLR via API

 Flags:

 -h, --help                       Show context-sensitive help.

-  -d, --dir=STRING                 Target directory.
-      --size=100                   Size of .json files.
-      --compression=0              0: no compression, 1: speed, 9: best.
-      --continue                   Set to true, to continue.
+-v, --verbose                    Set to true, to show additional info.
-      --all-versions               Set to true, to request all versions of an object.
+-n, --log-network                Set to true, to log all network traffic.
-      --include=STRING             Filter regexp to include objecttypes.
-      --retry-max-count=10         Number of retries for failed requests with network problems.
-      --retry-sleep-between=30     Wait time in seconds between retries for failed requests.
     --server=STRING              Source url (overwrites URL of source instance from config)
 -l, --login=STRING               If --server is set, use as login.
 Make sure to use the system root user to connect if used together with --purge.
 -p, --password=STRING            If --server is set, use as password
     --client-id=STRING           If --server is set, use as OAUTH2 client ID
     --client-secret=STRING       If --server is set, use as OAUTH2 client secret
     --client-token-url=STRING    If --server is set, use as OAUTH2 token url
-  -v, --verbose                    Set to true, to show additional info.
-  -n, --log-network                Set to true, to log all network traffic.
     --log=STRING                 Set output to logfile
     --purge                      For backup: set to true, to purge the target directory.
 For restore: set to true, to purge the target and copy the datamodel.
 The current password of the user used for the login will be set for the system root user.
+    --continue                   Set to true, to continue.
     --limit=INT                  Limit records.
 Set to 0 for unlimited.
     --chunk=100                  chunk size for fetching/pushing data.
     --include-events=STRING      Comma separated list of event types.
 Use "-" to skip backup/restoring of events.
+-d, --dir=STRING                 Target directory.
+    --size=100                   Size of .json files.
+    --compression=0              0: no compression, 1: speed, 9: best.
+    --all-versions               Set to true, to request all versions of an object.
+    --include=STRING             Filter regexp to include objecttypes.
+    --retry-max-count=10         Number of retries for failed requests with network problems.
+    --retry-sleep-between=30     Wait time in seconds between retries for failed requests.
 ```